 Minor Drug Offence

-Most states and territories will allow police to divert someone from going to court if charged for a minor drug offence such as possession of very small amounts of certain illegal drugs.
+Most states and territories will allow police to divert someone from going to court if charged for a minor drug offence.
+An example could be possession of very small amounts of some illegal drugs.

 This can result in:

 A formal warning recorded on a database for police records.